CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Use cached item mappings when migrating to Drive.
 (Not applicable for Google to Google migrations)

-Change Conditions: When disabled, Drive items will not be cached.
+Change Conditions: When disabled Drive items will not be cached.
 Can slow down delta migrations.

 ### Allow Non-Google Sharing <a name="allnogoosha"></a>
 {: .no_toc }